Using Ring Sizers

-Most people think their ring size is correct if the sizer isn't too tight and they can easily move the sizer on and off the finger.
+Most people think their ring size is correct if the sizer isn't too tight and they can easily move the sizer on and off their finger.
 But that's actually too loose.
-Imagine you're washing your hands with soaping water wearing a ring in that size... you're going to feel like that ring will slide off into the sink (not a good feeling).
+Imagine you're washing your hands with soapy water wearing a ring that size... it's going to feel like that ring will slide off into the sink (not a good feeling).

 What you're looking for in a correct size is something that meets with some resistance at the knuckle.
-Depending upon the size of your knuckle, the ring may be either just right or slightly loose when pushed to the back of your finger.
-Some people who have larger knuckles will always have their rings spinning a bit, once past the finger.
-So when you're sizing yourself, it's really about how the ring comes off.
-A properly sized ring will come off with some resistance/effort but you should have to wrench it off and it certainly shouldn't hurt.
+Depending upon the size of your knuckle, the ring may feel either just right or slightly loose when pushed to the back of your finger.
+Some people who have larger knuckles will experience their rings spinning a bit, once past the knuckle.
+Finding the right ring size is really about how the ring comes off; a properly sized ring will come off with some resistance/effort but you shouldn't have to wrench it off and it certainly shouldn't hurt.

-Also, know that your finger size can change 1/4+ size depending upon fluid intake and ambient temperature.
-If you're sizing yourself on a humid day in August, you should expect that ring to be a bit more loose in the dead of winter.
+Also, know that your finger size can change up to a quarter size depending upon fluid or salt intake and ambient temperature.
+If you're sizing yourself on a humid day in August, you should expect your ring to fit a bit looser in the dead of winter.

 The size numbers are on each ring of the sizer set.
 If it has a dash next to the number, that means a half: 6- is a size 6.5.
-If you feel you are in between half sizes, we can do quarter sizes too, like 4.75 or 7.25.
+If you feel you are in between half sizes, we offer quarter sizes, like 4.75 or 7.25.

-The ring sizers we send you are most accurate for estimating sizes of narrower bands - up to about 3 mm.
+The ring sizers we send you are most accurate for finding the size of narrower bands - up to about 3 mm.
 If you are purchasing a wider band, you may have to order about a ¼ size larger to account for a tighter fit on wider bands up to 5 mm.
 A ½ size increase may be required for 6 and 7 mm wide bands.

-And if you need help, just contact sales@ftjco.com and we can walk you through it over Zoom.us
+If you need help, just contact sales@ftjco.com and we can walk through it together over Zoom.

 Borrow One of Our Mandrels

-We can send you out a mandrel or you can pick one up at the store in Toronto.
+We can send you out a mandrel or you can pick one up at our store in Toronto.
 A mandrel is a metal or plastic 'stick' that tapers narrower towards the top.
-On the side of it, measurements are marked up and down the length of it and to get a ring size, you just slide a onto it and where it stops, that's the size.
-Now, you can read the size in the middle of the width of the ring, the leading edge or the trailing edge.
-We use the leading edge.
+It is marked with each ring size up and down the length.
+To find the size of a ring you already own, slide your ring onto the mandrel and where it stops on the mandrel will indicate the size of the ring.
+We use the 'leading edge' to measure the ring size, meaning that you should take the measurement from the lowest point on the mandrel touched by the ring you are measuring.
 The other thing you need to know is that the ring needs to be pretty round to get an accurate measurement.
 If you slide it on and you can see gaps between the mandrel and the ring, it's not round.
 That doesn't mean you can't take a reasonably good size off of it, but if it's not round you should let us know when you give us the measurement.

 Now, all of this is premised on the idea that you can furtively get ahold of a ring that your partner wears already.
 If not on the exact finger for the new ring, then the same finger on the other hand.